Teachable is one of the most emerging online learning management platforms.

 - Analytics and monitoring

 Of course, creating your course and simply selling them is not just it.
 You need to track the progress and whether they are enjoying it or not.
 This will help you to come up with new business strategies and boost your sales.

-Teachable exiles when it comes to monitoring and analytics your student’s numbers, figures, and progress to see how far they have come.
+Teachable exiles when it comes to monitoring and analyzing your student’s numbers, figures, and progress to see how far they have come.
 The dashboard gives you a detailed view of how many people have signed up for your courses and the revenues you have earned through the course.

-For advanced analytics to understand where your traffic is coming from and which content is working the best for higher conversions, you can integrate Teachable with Google analytics.
+For advanced analytics to understand where your traffic is coming from and which content is working the best for higher conversions, you can integrate Teachable with Google Analytics.